Does a Root Canal Hurt as Much as They Say?

 5. In a few weeks, the patient will return to the dentist for the placement of a permanent crown.

 After the procedure, antibiotics may be prescribed to avoid further infection.
-Follow-up appointments will be necessary to make sure the procedure was successful and that the infection hasn’t returned.
+Follow-up appointments will be necessary to make

-A Root Canal Procedure Helps, Not Hurts
+A Root Canal Helps, Not Hurts

 Remember, a root canal procedure is the solution to a painful problem.
 And modern dentistry practices make it easier than ever.
+To find a dentist who performs root canals near you, use our online search tool.